chebbifiras221/groqv1---Copie---Copie---Copie/graduation_presentation.md

 • **Database Operations:** User isolation & conversation management
 • **Prompt Engineering:** Mode-specific AI instructions

-**[Include Sequence Diagrams from Chapter 3: Authentication Flow, Voice Conversation, Text Conversation]**
+**[Include the general backend architecture diagram.
+Mention that detailed diagrams are available in the report if needed.]**

 **Import:** Server architecture diagram, database schema

 **Transition:** Explain the backend implementation.

 **Oral Notes:** "The backend uses LiveKit Agents for real-time processing, Groq's Whisper for speech-to-text, and prompt engineering for different teaching modes.
-Each user's data stays separate."
+Each user's data stays separate.
+More detailed diagrams are available in our report."

 **Personal Notes:** Keep backend explanation simple.
 Focus on the real-time aspect and user data separation for security.